 2009 Giro d’Italia – Stage 21

-Denis Menchov falls on his arse again with his Giro win slipping away while he picked himself off.
-But the Russian didn’t lose too much time and di indeed hold on for the overall win.
+Denis Menchov falls on his arse again with his Giro win slipping away while he picked himself up.
+But the Russian didn’t lose too much time and did indeed hold on for the overall win.
 The Lithuanian Konovalovas was the surprise stage winner.

 13. Ole Ritter